axd1967/free42s/README.md

-This is my own README.
+This is my own README for the [Free42 project](thomasokken.com/free42).
 Please see also the original [README](README).

-Recently I discovered that a clone of HP42S might surface from SwissMicros, and I contacted the [Free42S forum](https://groups.google.com/forum/#!forum/free42discuss) to see if there was any willingness to further open source this project (*).
+Recently I discovered that an HP42S clone might surface from SwissMicros, and I contacted the [Free42S forum](https://groups.google.com/forum/#!forum/free42discuss) to see if there was any willingness to further open source this project (*).

 One might wonder what the relation is between those two projects: it's all about **preservation**.